htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   and ``feature`` for **current** when passed to the *--channel* option.
   :jira:`775`

+- Added new submit command :subcom:`docker_override_entrypoint` to allow docker universe jobs to override the entrypoint in the image.
+  :jira:`2321`

 - Allow the startd to force a job that doesn't ask to run inside a docker or apptainer container inside one with new parameters :macro:`USE_DEFAULT_CONTAINER` and :macro:`DEFAULT_CONTAINER_IMAGE`